52North/sensor-web-tutorial/docs/hands-on/09_06_sta_example_request.md

 #### Create ObservedProperty

-TODO change this to a PUT/Update of the Definition, as the same is created by the SOS

 Next an `ObservedProperty` needs to be created.
 For the first `Sensor` we will reuse the `ObservedProperty` created [in a previous hands-on](09_03_sos_example_requests.md):

 > [http://localhost:8080/52n-sensorthings-webapp/ObservedProperties(air_temperature)](http://localhost:8080/52n-sensorthings-webapp/ObservedProperties(air_temperature))